-- Practice committee means the committee or committees, either standing or ad hoc, to which the Practice Council has assigned responsibility for the practice area which particular new standards affect. [commission de pratique] - Premium liabilities are the portions of insurance contract liabilities that are not claim liabilities. [passif des primes] - Prescribed means prescribed by these standards. [prescrit] - Provision for adverse deviations is the difference between the actual result of a calculation and the corresponding result using best estimate assumptions. [provision pour écarts défavorables] - Public personal injury compensation plan means a public plan whose primary purpose is to provide benefits and compensation for personal injuries.
+- Margin for adverse deviations is the difference between the assumption for a calculation and the corresponding best estimate assumption. [marge pour écarts défavorables] - New standards means new standards, or amendment or rescission of existing standards. [nouvelles normes] - Periodic report is a report that is repeated at regular intervals. [rapport périodique] - Plan Administrator is the person or entity with overall responsibility for the operation of a benefit plan. [administrateur d'un régime] - Policy liabilities in an insurer's balance sheet are the liabilities at the balance sheet date on account of the insurer's policies, including commitments, which are in force at that date or which were in force before that date. [passif des polices] - Practice committee means the committee or committees, either standing or ad hoc, to which the Practice Council has assigned responsibility for the practice area which particular new standards affect. [commission de pratique] - 27 Premium liabilities are the portion of policy liabilities which are not claim liabilities. [passif des primes] - Prescribed means prescribed by these standards. [prescrit] - Provision for adverse deviations is the difference between the actual result of a calculation and the corresponding result using best estimate assumptions. [provision pour écarts défavorables] - Public personal injury compensation plan means a public plan whose primary purpose is to provide benefits and compensation for personal injuries.
 The compulsory coverage, monopoly powers, and assured continuity of these plans require the selection of methods and assumptions which differ from those which are appropriate for a comparable benefits plan provided by the private sector or by an insurer.
 The Canada Pension Plan, the Quebec Pension Plan, and the pension provided by the Federal Old Age Security Act are excluded as their primary purpose is the provision of retirement income. [régime public d'assurance pour préjudices corporels] - Recommendation means an italicized recommendation in these standards.
 Similarly for "recommend". [recommandation] - Report is an actuary's oral or written communication to users about his or her work.
 Similarly for "to report". [rapport] - Report date is the date on which the actuary completes the report on his or her work.
-It usually differs from the calculation date. [date du rapport] - A3.1 Reinsurance recoverables in an insurer's balance sheet are the assets at the balance sheet date on account of reinsurance treaties, including commitments, which are in force at that date or which were in force before that date. [sommes à recouvrer auprès des réassureurs] - Report pursuant to law is a report for which the law requires an actuary's opinion. [rapport en vertu de la loi] - Rule means a rule in the Institute's Rules of Professional Conduct. [règle] - .46 Scenario is a set of consistent assumptions. [scénario] - Service cost is that portion of the present value of a plan's obligations which an actuarial cost method allocates to a time period, excluding any payment for that period in respect of unfunded accrued liability. [cotisation d'exercice] - Standard reporting language is standard language for an external user report. [libellé du rapport type] - Subsequent event is an event which occurs after a calculation date but before the corresponding report date. [événement subséquent]
+It usually differs from the calculation date. [date du rapport] - Report pursuant to law is a report for which the law requires an actuary's opinion. [rapport en vertu de la loi] - Rule means a rule in the Institute's Rules of Professional Conduct. [règle] - .46 Scenario is a set of consistent assumptions. [scénario]

+- Service cost is that portion of the present value of a plan's obligations which an actuarial cost method allocates to a time period, excluding any payment for that period in respect of unfunded accrued liability. [cotisation d'exercice] - Standard reporting language is standard language for an external user report. [libellé du rapport type]

-- Use means use by the actuary, usually in the context of use of another person's work. [utilisation] - .51 User means an intended user of the actuary's work. [utilisateur] - Virtually definitive means to become definitive upon completion of one or more actions which are seen as formalities. [pratiquement définitive] - Work means the actuary's work within the domain of actuarial practice and usually includes acquisition of knowledge of the circumstances of the case, obtaining sufficient and reliable data, selection of assumptions and methods, calculations and examination of the reasonableness of their result, use of other persons' work, formulation of opinion and advice, reporting, and documentation. [travail]
+- Subsequent event is an event which occurs after a calculation date but before the corresponding report date. [événement subséquent] - 50 Use means use by the actuary, usually in the context of use of another person's work. [utilisation]

+- 51 User means an intended user of the actuary's work. [utilisateur] - Virtually definitive means to become definitive upon completion of one or more actions which are seen as formalities. [pratiquement définitive] - .53 Work means the actuary's work within the domain of actuarial practice and usually includes acquisition of knowledge of the circumstances of the case, obtaining sufficient and reliable data, selection of assumptions and methods, calculations and examination of the reasonableness of their result, use of other persons' work, formulation of opinion and advice, reporting, and documentation. [travail]